SAP/terraform-provider-sap-cloud-identity-services/docs/resources/application.md

 - `default_authenticating_idp` (String) A default identity provider can be used for users with any user domain, group and type.
 This identity provider is used when none of the defined authentication rules meets the criteria.
 - `sso_type` (String) The preferred protocol for the application.
 Acceptable values: "openIdConnect", "saml2"
 - `subject_name_identifier` (Attributes) The attribute by which the application uses to identify the users.
 Identity Authentication sends the attribute to the application as subject in OpenID Connect tokens. (see [below for nested schema](#nestedatt--authentication_schema--subject_name_identifier))
+- `subject_name_identifier_function` (String) Convert the subject name identifier to uppercase or lowercase.
+The only acceptable values are "none", "upperCase", "lowerCase"

 <a id="nestedatt--authentication_schema--advanced_assertion_attributes"></a>
 ### Nested Schema for `authentication_schema.advanced_assertion_attributes`